Tonie Box vs Yoto Player vs Storypod: Which is Best?

 Tonie Box vs Storypod

+What about Storypod?
 Storypod is another competitor to Toniebox.
-It offers slightly bigger characters that are soft instead of hard like tonies.
+It offers slightly bigger characters that are soft instead of hard like Tonies.

 Unlike any other player they come with physical books, which is nice for early readers to visualize the story.
-There’s also an option of white noise, which can be nice for some, but if you already have a nightlight or something like Hatch then it’s not necessary.
+There’s also an option of white noise, which can be nice for some, but if you already have a nightlight or something like mentioned earlier Hatch, then it’s not necessary.

 Storypod has very few stories in Spanish and those available are mostly songs aimed at very young kids, but I assume they will be expanding.
-There are some known characters like Maya the Bee for example, but it’s mostly general stories developing social and emotional maturity.
+There are some known characters like for example Maya the Bee, but it’s mostly general stories that develop social and emotional maturity.

 My personal problem with Storypod is that the soft plushies to put on top of Storypod are for very small kids.
 While they claim to be 2-5 years olds, my 4 year old finds them slightly too childish already.
 There are options for older kids but they come in the form of Magnets which naturally aren’t as cool as visual characters.
 Plus, if you have multiple kids they can be a choking hazard.